spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Implementations MUST maintain a strict allow-only policy that prevents any caller that is not authorized to leverage the SPIFFE Broker API.

 Implementations MAY enforce more fine-grained access control by inspecting data carried in the request.
 For example, an implementation MAY restrict a given caller to a subset of reference types (such as only `WorkloadPIDReference`, or only `KubernetesObjectReference` against a specific namespace), to a subset of audiences in `FetchJWTSVID`, or to a subset of requested SPIFFE IDs.
 The exact policy model is implementation-defined.

+Because the [SPIFFE Broker Endpoint](./SPIFFE_Broker_Endpoint.md#3-transport) MAY be served over a TCP listen socket, the caller is not necessarily co-located with the implementation.
+Authorized brokers MAY therefore request SVIDs from outside the cluster or host on which the implementation runs, provided they satisfy the authentication and authorization requirements of the SPIFFE Broker Endpoint.
+Where this is not desired, an implementation can restrict such access either by differentiating on the SPIFFE ID of the broker as part of its authorization policy, or by limiting the endpoint to local accessibility, for instance by serving it over a Unix Domain Socket.

 ### 4.2 Remote procedure scope